-3 Freedom Pass: Ensure effective day to day management of the Freedom Pass scheme providing 1.2 million older and disabled London residents free travel on almost all of London's public transport.
+8.3 Freedom Pass: Ensure effective day to day management of the Freedom Pass scheme providing 1.2 million older and disabled London residents free travel on almost all of London's public transport.

 - a.
 Negotiate the Freedom Pass annual settlements with Transport for London and other transport operators, achieving best value for London's authorities who fund the scheme. - b.
-Complete and asses the new automatic renewal process applied to the 750,000 March 2020 expiring passes. - c.
-Further enhance customer experience through improved digital service provision. - d.
-Improve fraud detection and prevention - 4 Taxicard: Ensure effective day to day management of the Taxicard Scheme, providing subsidised journeys in taxi and private hire vehicles to around 60,000 Londoners with severe mobility and visual impairments.
+Complete renewal of Freedom Passes expiring in 2021 and the mid-term review of passes expiring in 2023. - c.
+Ensure that the service and associated contracts are reviewed and where necessary updated to account for the impact of COVID-19. - d.
+Further enhance customer experience through improved digital service provision. - 8.4 Taxicard: Ensure effective day to day management of the Taxicard Scheme, providing subsidised journeys in taxi and private hire vehicles to around 60,000 Londoners with severe mobility and visual impairments.

 - a.
 Further enhance customer experience through improved digital service provision. - b.
+Maintain improvements in service reliability. - c.
+Ensure that the service and associated contracts are reviewed and where necessary updated to account for the impact of COVID-19.

-Improve service reliability. - 5 London Lorry Control Scheme: Minimise the disruption to London's residents caused by the movement of heavy goods vehicles through the operation of the London Lorry Control Scheme.
+8.5 London Lorry Control Scheme: Minimise the disruption to London's residents caused by the movement of heavy goods vehicles through the operation of the London Lorry Control Scheme.

 - a.
 Progress implementation of outstanding scheme review recommendations. - b.
-Renew enforcement contract, introducing ANPR technology. - 6 Traffic and Parking Policy and Advice: Helping to deliver effective and consistent traffic and parking policies and operations in London.
+Renew enforcement contract, introducing ANPR technology. - c.
+Ensure that the service and associated contracts are reviewed and where necessary updated to account for the impact of COVID-19, including the impacts of the temporary suspension of enforcement between 17 March and 15 June. - 8.6 Traffic and Parking Policy and Advice: Helping to deliver effective and consistent traffic and parking policies and operations in London.

 - a.
 Lobby for legislative change for the partial decriminalisation of speed enforcement, giving powers to London's local authorities to enforce the speed limits they are responsible for setting. - b.
-Continue to provide highly valued advice and support to boroughs and represent their interests at relevant forums and meetings, including hosting the Parking Managers Seminar. - 7 Health Emergency Badge (Urgent Care Badge): Helping medical professionals attend emergencies quickly by managing the Health Emergency Badge Scheme effectively.
+Continue to provide highly valued advice and support to boroughs and represent their interests at relevant forums and meetings, including hosting the Parking Managers Seminar. - c.
+Continue to work closely with the Local Government Association and British Parking Association in developing and publishing advice to all authorities on parking and traffic management in light of the COVID-19 emergency. - d.
+Continue to lobby Central Government for additional parking and moving traffic enforcement and management powers to help ensure road user safety.
+The need for this has intensified with the active travel focus in light of COVID-19. - 8.7 Health Emergency Badge (Urgent Care Badge): Helping medical professionals attend emergencies quickly by managing the Health Emergency Badge Scheme effectively.